Mikyla Grant-Mentis: College

 Grant-Mentis played four years of NCAA Division I ice hockey with the Merrimack Warriors of Merrimack College, a member institution of the Hockey East conference, located in North Andover, Massachusetts.
+In her freshman season, Grant-Mentis led the team with 27 points and 18 assists.
+She was named Hockey East Rookie of the Month in January and earned Hockey East Rookie of the Week honors twice.
+She finished fifth among all Hockey East freshmen in points per game (.70) and ranked third in conference play with a faceoff winning percentage of .626.
+Grant-Mentis appeared in all 34 games as a sophomore and was second on the team in points (23), goals (15), and tied for second in assists (8).
+She finished the year with two game-winning goals, against Princeton (November 25) and New Hampshire (January 10).
+She posted a seven-game point streak from November 24 to January 10, recording six goals and eight assists during that span.
+She won 83 faceoffs, fifth-best on the team.
+In her junior season, Grant-Mentis became the sixth player in Division I women's hockey history to score two short-handed goals in a single game.
+She tied for the Hockey East conference lead in short-handed points with 4.
+Grant-Mentis was the runner-up for Hockey East Defensive Player of the Year in 2018–19.

-On November 8 of her senior season, she had a four-point (two goals, two assists) game against Maine, becoming just the second player to surpass 100 points in Merrimack program history.
-She went on to score a hat-trick against Brown three weeks later and was recognized as the Hockey East Co-Player of the Month for November 2020.
-Her season totals distinguished her as the Warriors' leader in goals (20) and points (33), ranking second on the Hockey East goals leaderboard and top-10 in scoring nationally.
-In total, she scored 117 points (56 goals and 61 assists) in 137 games with the Warriors and is the program's all-time leading point scorer, all-time assists leader, and second all-time in goals.
+On November 8 of her senior season, Grant-Mentis had a four-point (two goals, two assists) game against Maine, becoming just the second player to surpass 100 points in Merrimack program history.
+Three weeks later, she scored a hat-trick against Brown on November 27 and was recognized as the Hockey East Co-Player of the Month for November 2020.
+She played in 33 games during her senior season and led the Warriors in goals (20) and points (33), ranking second on the Hockey East goals leaderboard and top-10 in scoring nationally.
+Grant-Mentis finished her collegiate career with 117 points (56 goals and 61 assists) in 137 games with the Warriors, becoming the program's all-time leading point scorer, all-time assists leader, and second all-time in goals.
+She was named to the Hockey East Second Team All-Star as a senior and was a New England Hockey Writers Association Division I All-Star.

 Professional

+Buffalo Beauts (2019–20)

 At the end of February 2020, Grant-Mentis signed with the Buffalo Beauts to finish the 2019–20 NWHL season along with Merrimack teammate Léa-Kristine Demers.
-She scored three points (2 goal, 1 assist) in two regular season games and added another two points (1 goal, 1 assist) in the PHF playoffs semi-final qualification as the Beauts lost to the Connecticut Whale.
+She scored three points (2 goals, 1 assist) in two regular season games and added another two points (1 goal, 1 assist) in the PHF playoffs semi-final qualification as the Beauts, who finished fourth in the standings with an 8–15–1 record, lost to the Connecticut Whale.
 She was named Player of the Week in her first week in the PHF.